 Crawfish Boil Recipe and How to Eat Crawfish Guide

 Since 1994 Robert Shaver of Shaver's Catering in Shreveport has been providing the delicious crawfish for the area's much-anticipated Memorial Day weekend event, Mudbug Madness.
 We asked for his tips in creating the perfect crawfish boil and he shared the recipe that he serves all across the country as he travels serving up Louisiana cuisine.
-And if you need tips on how to eat crawfish, watch the video above or here.
+If you need tips on how to eat crawfish, watch the video above or here.
 And check out another five ways to enjoy crawfish.

 - 30-pound sack of crawfish

 - 3 pounds of crawfish or crab boil seasoning